digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/data-sources/saphana.md

 title: SAP HANA
 ---

-ToolJet can connect to SAP HANA databases to read and write data.
+JumpStart can connect to SAP HANA databases to read and write data.

 <div style={{paddingTop:'24px'}}>

 ## Connection

-To establish a connection with the SAP HANA datasource, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the SAP HANA datasource, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the JumpStart dashboard.

-ToolJet requires the following to connect to your SAP HANA database:
+JumpStart requires the following to connect to your SAP HANA database:

 - **Host**
 - **Port**